What to Expect

 You can expect you might experience side effects that last a while

-You may have some symptoms that take longer to heal or might last a lifetime.
+You may have some lung cancer symptoms that take longer to heal or might last a lifetime.
 Some people may experience a late effect.
-A late effect is a side effect from treatment that occurs months or years after a diagnosis of cancer.
+A late effect is a side effect from lung cancer treatment that occurs months or years after a diagnosis of cancer.
 Some cancer treatments can make you prone to some health issues or make your current health issues worse.
-Luckily there are many ways to help alleviate side effects.
+Luckily there are many ways to help alleviate lung cancer side effects.
 This is something to discuss with your doctor.
+Many patients wonder what they can expect from different types of treatment.
+Watch our short animations on chemotherapy, surgery and radiation therapy to know what you may expect from treatment.

 You can expect to have to continue to go to the doctor for checkups

-Before your last appointment, ask your doctor for an “end of treatment summary” that outlines the original diagnosis (the cancer type and stage) as well as the treatments received.
-It should also clearly state the proposed schedule for follow-up visits and recommended testing to monitor the person's recovery.
+Before your last appointment, ask your doctor for an “end of treatment summary” that outlines the original lung cancer diagnosis (the lung cancer type and stage) as well as the treatments received.
+It should also clearly state the proposed schedule for follow-up visits and recommended lung cancer testing to monitor the person's recovery.

 You can expect to feel a variety of emotions